Frank Verstraete

-Frank Verstraete (born November 1972) is a Belgian quantum physicist who is working on the interface between quantum information theory and quantum many-body physics.
-He pioneered the use of tensor networks and entanglement theory in quantum many body systems.
-He holds the Leigh Trapnell Professorship of Quantum Physics at the Faculty of Mathematics, University of Cambridge, and is professor at the Faculty of Physics at Ghent University.
+Frank Verstraete (born November 1972) is a Belgian quantum physicist who is the Leigh Trapnell Professor of Quantum Physics at the Faculty of Mathematics, University of Cambridge and professor at the Faculty of Physics of Ghent University.
+He has worked on the interface between quantum information theory and quantum many-body physics and was an early proponent of the use of tensor networks and entanglement theory in quantum many body systems.
+A recurring theme of Verstraete's work is the reformulation of seemingly intractable problems in quantum physics as problems in linear algebra.

-Career
+Education and career

-Verstraete obtained a degree of electrical engineering in Louvain and of Master in Physics from Ghent University, and obtained his PhD on the topic of quantum entanglement in 2002 under supervision of Bart De Moor and Henri Verschelde at the KU Leuven.
+Verstraete was born in 1972, the son of Belgian doctors, and attended the Abdijschool van Zevenkerken.
+He obtained a degree of electrical engineering in Louvain and of Master in Physics from Ghent University, and obtained his PhD on the topic of quantum entanglement in 2002 under supervision of Bart De Moor and Henri Verschelde at the KU Leuven.
 He pioneered the use of quantum entanglement as a unifying theme for describing strongly interacting quantum many-body systems, which are among the most challenging systems to analyze theoretically or numerically, but also very promising for future quantum technologies such as quantum computers.

-After working as a postdoc at the Max Planck Institute for Quantum Optics in the group of Ignacio Cirac (2002–2004) and at the California Institute of Technology (2004–2006), he became full professor and the chair of theoretical quantum nanophysics at the University of Vienna in 2006.
-He moved back to Ghent University with an Odysseus grant from the FWO in 2012, where he has since built a large research group on applications of entanglement in quantum many-body systems.
-Since the fall 2022, he holds the chair of Quantum Physics at to the Department of Applied Mathematics and Theoretical Physics of the University of Cambridge.
+From 2002 to 2004 he was a postdoctoral researcher at the Max Planck Institute for Quantum Optics in the group of Ignacio Cirac and from 2004 to 2006 he was a postdoctoral researcher at the California Institute of Technology.
+In 2006, he became full professor and the chair of theoretical quantum nanophysics at the University of Vienna.
+He moved back to Ghent University with an Odysseus grant from the FWO in 2012, where he has since built a research group on applications of entanglement to quantum many-body systems.
+Since the fall of 2022, he holds the chair of Quantum Physics at the Department of Applied Mathematics and Theoretical Physics of the University of Cambridge.